AnyStatus/anystatus.github.io/_posts/2020-08-24-anystatus-3-preview-1.md

 ##### New User Interface

 The user interface has been revamped to provide an easy-to-use interface that boosts user experience.
 It includes almost all functions available in previous versions plus a number of new features and enhancements.
-Its highly improved performance allows tens and hundreds of Widgets to connect simultaneously.
-Intuitive dashboards and windows with in-line help guide users in their daily work.
+Its highly improved performance allows tens and hundreds of widgets to connect simultaneously.
+Intuitive dashboard and windows with in-line help guide users in their daily work.

 ##### Improved API SDK

 A newly improved API SDK has been introduced in this release.
-The new API SDK provides a better fine-grained control over the features and behaviors of the widgets.
+The new API SDK provides a better fine-grained control over the features and behaviors of widgets.

 ##### Better Context Menu

-The new widgets' context-menu experience has been significantly improved and replaced by a new run-time "AI" that renders *only* the features and options that are explicitly supported by the selected widget on the dashboard.
+The new widgets context-menu experience has been significantly improved and replaced by a new run-time "AI" that renders only the features and options that are explicitly supported by the selected widget on the dashboard.
 As a result, for example, the user will not be able to remove dynamically added child widgets, such as Jenkins Jobs under a Jenkins View.

 ##### Separated Configuration Files